Solo female travel expert, focusing on travelling around a 9-5 job, getting the most bang for your buck and soft-adventure experiences.

-Flip-flops – I picked up a £0.90 pair of flip flops from Primark which I intended to mainly use in the hostel showers but I ended up living in them for most of my trip!
-Finding a pair of comfy flip flops is fundamental!
+Flip-flops – I picked up a £0.90 pair of flip-flops from Primark which I intended to mainly use in the hostel showers but I ended up living in them for most of my trip!
+Finding a pair of comfy flip-flops is fundamental!

-Sandals – I packed one paid of nice sandals which I intended to use as my everyday shoes in the warmer destinations.
+Sandals – I packed one pair of nice sandals which I intended to use as my everyday shoes in the warmer destinations.
 Unfortunately, they gave me HUGE blisters on day 2 and I never wore them again!

 This is the one section where I probably did over-pack.
 Luckily all of the items are very small and I didn’t know what to expect from my trip, so wanted to be prepared for all outcomes!

-Currency, Debit & Credit Cards – I took some Chilean Pesos for the first leg of my trip alongside a credit card with no foreign transaction fees (I opted for the Santander Zero card) and my normal debit card for back-up.
+Currency, Debit & Credit Cards – I took some Chilean Pesos for the first leg of my trip alongside a credit card with no foreign transaction fees (I opted for the Santander Zero card) and my normal debit card for backup.

-Passport and ID – While your passport is a given requirement, I also took my drivers license to use as ID without the risk of losing my passport while out and about!
+Passport and ID – While your passport is a given requirement, I also took my driver’s license to use as ID without the risk of losing my passport while out and about!